attah/harbour-seaprint/README.md

 For printing "Office" files, like .doc(x) and odt, you need to install `calligraconverter` (from the `calligra` package in Sailfish OS 4.2 onwards).
- Then the printer support follows that of PDF.
+ Then the printer support follows that of PDF (but poppler-utils is mandatory).

 For images, your printer needs to support one of the following formats:
  * PNG